 - Minor whiplash injuries caused by a road traffic accident involving a work vehicle.

-All of these are examples of how common accidents can result in some form of minor injury to an employee.
-In each of these examples, if the employer was to blame for the hazard that caused the accident, then the injured employee could have a basis for making a compensation claim.
+These are examples of how common accidents can inflict minor injuries on employees.
+In each case, the employer was to blame for the hazard that caused the accident, and the employee had a basis for a compensation claim.

 Compensation Payouts In Minor Injury At Work Claims

-The amount of compensation that you could receive for a minor injury can depend on a number of different factors, including the severity of your initial injury and how long it will take to recover.
+The amount of compensation that you could receive for a minor injury depends on a number of different factors, including the severity of your initial injury and how long it will take to recover.

 There are two heads of compensation you could pursue in your personal injury claim.
-The first, general damages, is awarded to all successful claimants.
-This head of claim focuses on your injuries and the effect they have on your life.
-Often, the Judicial College Guidelines (JCG) are used to help legal professionals value this head of the claim, as this document offers guideline settlement awards for different injuries.
-You can find some examples of the amounts listed in the 16th edition of the JCG below.
+The first, general damages, focuses on your injuries and the effect they have on your life.

 ---|---|---|